 Purchase a Passport Pass that includes admission to the Pacific Aviation Museum.

 The USS Bowfin Submarine was launched a year after the attack, and was nicknamed “The Pearl Harbor Avenger”!
-Today it’s also the resting place for World War II sub.
+Today, Pearl Harbor is also the resting place for this World War II sub.
 The Bowfin Sub served a majority of its missions in the Pacific off the coast of Japan.

 It’s located just off a dock on the right hand side of the visitor’s center.
-With the price of admission you can climb abort the 312 foot long submarine.
-Walk the full length of the deck, climb up the viewing deck, and grab a hold of the 5 inch 25 caliber machine gun if you like.
+With the price of admission you can climb above the 312 foot long submarine.
+Walk the full length of the deck, climb up the viewing platform, and grab a hold of the 5 inch 25 caliber machine gun if you like.

 Also give yourself time to explore the USS Bowfin Submarine Museum that’s located just to the right of the entrance of the sub.
-The museum is devoted to the Bowfin, the navy, and the submarine culture, with over a 1000 artifacts and neat displays to view.
+The museum is devoted to the Bowfin, the navy, and the submarine culture, with over a 1,000 artifacts and other noteworthy displays to view.

-From a prized brass submarine bell to a 12,000 pound Poseidon C-3 Missile, there’s lots of interesting things to see, read about, and take pictures, pictures and more pictures of!
+From a prized brass submarine bell to a 12,000 pound Poseidon C-3 Missile, there are lots of interesting things to see, read about, and take pictures, pictures, and more pictures of!

-Also part of the museum is the surrounding outdoor grounds.
-Make sure to check out the impressive turbo jet powered cruise missile and the Waterfront Memorial dedicated to the 52 submarines and crewmen that lost their lives in the war.
+Also part of the museum are the outdoor grounds.
+Make sure to check out the impressive turbo jet-powered cruise missile and the Waterfront Memorial dedicated to the 52 submarines and crewmen that lost their lives in the war.
 It also happens to be the best viewing platform and photo opp of the Bowfin Submarine.

-Arrive Early – give yourself an hour or more, as you’ll need extra time to park, go through a security entrance, pick up tickets, walk the grounds and take pictures.
+Arrive Early – give yourself an hour or more of extra time, as you’ll need extra time to park, go through a security entrance, pick up tickets, walk the grounds and take pictures.
 There’s also a free Pearl Harbor Museum that you’ll will want to explore.
 It’s full of history, interactive experiences, and lots of memorabilia props to take pictures of.

 No backpacks or bags allowed – you are entering a secure national park, and will be required to walk through a metal detector.
 No personal backpacks or bags are allowed beyond the entrance.
 There are small locker rentals available before the entrance, and a check in center where you can lockup backpacks and valuables.